nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 ## Parsing JSON

-GCN Notices for new missions are typically distributed in JSON format.
+GCN Notices are distributed through Kafka topics and for new missions are typically distributed in JSON format.
 This guide explains how to programmatically read the JSON schema.

 Start with subscribing to a Kafka topic and parsing the JSON data